Vbrawl/VOS/README.md

 * GCC can't compile unless you do `export PATH=/usr/libexec/gcc/x86_64-vos-linux-gnu/14.2.0/:$PATH`

+# Notes

+* GCC is disabled to reduce compilation time

 # Requirements

 These packages below refer to Debian linux distributions, you may